aturner-epcc/hpc-shell/_episodes/01-connecting.md

 authentication process you can hold the Control (<kbd>Ctrl</kbd>) key and press the <kbd>c</kbd> key to exit and start again.

-Note that you may want to paste in your password rather than typing it.
-Use <kbd>Ctrl</kbd> plus a right-click of the mouse to paste content from the clipboard to the PuTTY terminal.

 For those logging in with PuTTY it would likely be best to cover the terminal basics already mentioned above before moving on to navigating the remote system.